-The objective of the sustainable investments is to invest in securities of issuers that contribute to either an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objective.
+The objective of the sustainable investments that the Sub-Fund partially intends to make is to invest in securities of issuers that contribute to either an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objective.

 In order to qualify as sustainable investment, and apart from following good governance, the investment:

-- o must not be classified as "Significant Harm"; - o must be classified as "In transition" (which includes a commitment to transition) or "Positive contribution"
+must not be classified as "Significant Harm";

-This evaluation will be conducted by the Investment Manager.
+must be classified as "In transition" (which includes a commitment to transition) or "Positive contribution" This evaluation will be conducted by the Investment Manager.

-As an issuer can contribute to an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objective at the same time, an investment can be counted as a sustainable investment with an environmental objective and a sustainable investment with a social objective.
+As an issuer can contribute to an environmental (climate change mitigation, climate change adaptation) or a social objective (empowerment) objective at the same time, an investment can be counted as a sustainable investment with an environmental objective and a sustainable investment with a social objective.